 Almost everyone starting out with a new website will want either Shared Hosting or Managed WordPress Hosting (as opposed to a Dedicated Server or Virtual Private Server).
 Shared Hosting tends to be more flexible in terms of number of sites it can support, so if you intend to host more than one site on the same hosting plan, go with that option.

 Dreamhost: this is what I use.
-I think they’re great, though they are a bit more expensive than GoDaddy, with Shared Hosting running $8.95/mo and Managed WordPress Hosting at $19.95/mo.
+I think they’re great, though they are a bit more expensive than GoDaddy, with Shared Hosting (as of this posting) running $8.95/mo and Managed WordPress Hosting at $19.95/mo.

 WPEngine: the big dogs.
-This hosting is $99/mo but its stacked with features.
+This hosting starts at $29/month (then jumps to $99/mo if you need more space or bandwidth) but its stacked with features.
 I’ve also never experienced any downtime/outages with any site I’ve worked with on WPEngine.
 If you can afford it and/or your site needs such robust hosting, I highly recommend.